zbhavyai/melody-engine/README.md

    make container-run
    ```

-Once the container is running, you can interact with the Melody Engine REST API.
+Once the container is running, you can interact with the Melody Engine web interface or REST API.

-1. Access the API documentation at [localhost:8080/docs](http://localhost:8080/docs) to explore the available endpoints.
+1. Access the web interface at [localhost:8080](http://127.0.0.1:8080) or explore the API documentation at [localhost:8080/docs](http://127.0.0.1:8080/docs).

 1. Generated audio files are saved locally in the [`outputs`](./outputs) directory.